Area codes 813 and 656

-Area code 813 is an area code in the North American Numbering Plan (NANP) for the city of Tampa, Florida, and surrounding areas such as Zephyrhills and Oldsmar.

-Due to complete exhaustion of central office prefixes in area code 813, Area code 656 came in service on February 22, 2022, being overlaid with 813.
+Area codes 813 and 656 are area codes in the North American Numbering Plan for the U.S. state of Florida in the city of Tampa, Florida, and its surrounding areas, such as Zephyrhills and Oldsmar.
+In 2022, due to exhaustion of central office prefixes, area code 656 was added to the service area forming an overlay complex.

 Service area

-Area codes 656/813 is assigned to a numbering plan area (NPA) that comprises all of Hillsborough County, the city of Oldsmar in Pinellas County, and the central and southeastern portions of Pasco County.
+Area codes 656 and 813 are assigned to a numbering plan area (NPA) that comprises all of Hillsborough County, the city of Oldsmar in Pinellas County, and the central and southeastern portions of Pasco County.
 The northeastern portion of Pasco County has area code 352, while the western portion uses area code 727.